salesforce/CodeT5/README.md

 You can use `run_exp.py` to run a broad set of experiments by simply passing the `model_tag`, `task`, and `sub_task` arguments.
 In total, we support five models (i.e., ['roberta', 'codebert', 'bart_base', 'codet5_small', 'codet5_base']) and six tasks (i.e., ['summarize', 'concode', 'translate', 'refine', 'defect', 'clone']).
-For each task, we use the `sub_task` to specify which specific datasets to fine-tine on.
+For each task, we use the `sub_task` to specify which specific datasets to fine-tne on.
 Below is the full list:

 | \--task   | \--sub\_task                       | Description                                                                                                                      |
 | --------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |